ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 - BUILD OFFLINE META

-  This reads meta and SN files from the ala_meta_files folder in the specified log file path.
-This constructs the necessary meta information for offline replication.
+  This reads the sender meta and Restart SN files from the ala_meta_files folder in the specified log file path.
+This constructs the necessary meta information for the offline replication.

 - RESET OFFLINE META